-Can't resist a fresh doughnut?
+Can't resist fresh doughnuts?
 If you give in too often, they can bulk up your belly.

 Better Bet: Stop at one.
 A glazed doughnut has 260 calories.
 The whole box packs 3,120 calories.
 A 200-pound man would have to run about 25 miles to work that off.

 You do get some protein and calcium from ice cream.
 But you also get 230 calories per half-cup, and that's just for plain vanilla, no toppings.

 Better Bet: Look for the slow-churned kind.
 It's lower in fat, and many flavors have only 100 calories per half-cup.

 A serving of 15 chips has 160 calories.
 But who stops at 15?
 Add just 2 tablespoons of French onion dip and you've piled on 60 more calories and 5 grams of fat.

 Better Bet: Fat-free popcorn.
 Six cups have just 100 calories.

 This cocktail is as fatty as it is trendy.
 It's Scotch or vodka infused with bacon fat.
 Sometimes it's served with a strip of bacon.
 At around 284 calories a glass, that's more than in a doughnut.